top of page

 Kairen smiled.
 "Yes.
 I do."
 She replied.

 “Speed.
 Spunk.
 Stamina.”
 The three words echoed in Kairen’s mind.
 It was not the first time she was having that dream.
 She often had it.
 Visions and glimpses of beautiful interstellar racetracks often appeared in Kairen’s mind’s eye.
 Some were from the past, some were from the present, and some were from a time she couldn’t place.
-However, the cheky smile, enthusiastic expression and purple glowing eyes she often saw were encouragements and companions.
+However, the cheeky smile, enthusiastic expression and purple glowing eyes she often saw were encouragements and companions.
 As though something beyond her was guiding her path, and the purple eyed racing champion who had lived one thousand years before her was her guardian angel.

 Ken-Yah Tannit, a powerhouse sculpted in a form-fitting purple and green spacesuit, felt the thrum of anticipation vibrate through the hull of her starship, the Limitless Triptych.